 - Why Video Games Can be Good for You – 10 Reasons Why!

 - The Psychological and Emotional Benefits of Video Games – Clinical Research on the benefits of gaming.

 - Cognitive Benefits of Playing Video Games – Research shows that video-game play improves basic mental abilities.

 - The Truth about Video Games and Violence – Adam Ruins Everything (Video)

 Please feel free to reach out to us and let us know how video games help you.
-Visit our contact page we would love to hear about it.
+Visit our contact page and send us a note we would love to hear about it.

 If you’re thinking about suicide or worried about someone who might be, please call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or text the Crisis Text Line by messaging 741741 to connect with a local crisis center.
 Police officers can text the word BLUE.

 The Fire/EMS Helpline is 1-888-731-FIRE (3473)